bsanoffwiener/troa-nine-realms-map/README.md

-# Stargate Dimensions Map
+# TROA THE NINE REALMS Map

-This is a map for Stargate Dimensions Cluster server which is a Space Engineers community server.
+This is a map for TROA The Nine Realms server which is a Space Engineers game server.
 Map is built with React Three Fiber.